tulam45/Portfolio/Code Review vs. Bug Occurrences/README.md

-# CS563-Study-Project
+# Code Review vs. Bug Occurrences Research
-Contains the evaluation programs used in the CS563 project
+This folder contains the evaluation programs used in this project with all the statistical data collection tool and written in `Python` to collect these data.

 ## R-Value
 The `r_value` python program is a script python program that have the data of the `review_frequency, depth, reviewers_count, and bug occurences` to determine the correlation of the three variables.